TomSumner28/trc-salesgpt-frontend/README.md

 # TRC SalesGPT Frontend

-This is the production-ready frontend with Microsoft login button.
+This is the frontend for TRC SalesGPT.
+To connect Microsoft, click the button on the homepage.